awsdocs/aws-freertos-docs/doc_source/userguide/freertos-wifi.md

-# Amazon FreeRTOS Wi\-Fi Library<a name="freertos-wifi"></a>
+# Wi\-Fi Library<a name="freertos-wifi"></a>

 ## Overview<a name="freertos-wifi-overview"></a>

-The Amazon FreeRTOS Wi\-Fi library abstracts port\-specific Wi\-Fi implementations into a common API that simplifies application development and porting for all Amazon FreeRTOS\-qualified boards with Wi\-Fi capabilities\.
+The FreeRTOS Wi\-Fi library abstracts port\-specific Wi\-Fi implementations into a common API that simplifies application development and porting for all FreeRTOS\-qualified boards with Wi\-Fi capabilities\.
 Using this common API, applications can communicate with their lower\-level wireless stack through a common interface\.

 ## Dependencies and Requirements<a name="freertos-wifi-dependencies"></a>

-The Amazon FreeRTOS Wi\-Fi library requires the [FreeRTOS\+TCP](https://freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/index.html) core\.
+The FreeRTOS Wi\-Fi library requires the [FreeRTOS\+TCP](https://freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/index.html) core\.

 ## Features<a name="freertos-wifi-features"></a>